WorldCereal/worldcereal-documentation/design/cloudnative_rdm.md

 The major advantage of client-side SQL is that you don't need a server, drastically lowering resource and maintenance cost.
 Another key advantage, is that users can run any SQL query they like, without needing to ask for a new API endpoint.

+#### Technology experiments

+Note that, to validate these technologies, we have effectively performed experiments using WorldCereal reference datasets.
+These experiments mainly confirmed the statements made above.

-### Overall design
+### High-level design

-Based on these key components, the overall design is as follows:
+Based on these key components, the high-level design is as follows:

 All data is stored as GeoParquet.
 Large files are partitioned by H3 index.
 This allows to very quickly find the datasets that are relevant for a specific AOI.